 - i.
+Upon receipt of the level 2 report, the TEU's Education Program Coordinator will place the report in One Drive - ii.
+The TEU's Education Program Coordinator will place the student on the agenda for the next scheduled TEAC meeting.
+The student will appear in person to respond to the report. - iii.
+The head of the TEU will contact the student to explain the TEAC process, provide meeting time and place, and answer questions. - f.
+TEAC responsibilities - i.
 TEAC will meet with a teacher candidate after the third level 1 report and/or after the first level 2 report has been filed. - ii.
 TEAC reserves full discretion to determine the most appropriate course of action for students who appear before the council in response to this policy.
 Actions TEAC could utilize include (but are not limited to): a verbal reprimand, close monitoring of candidate, removal from teacher education, a placement on probation in teacher education, extra/additional coursework/clinical experience, extended clinical placement, and another appearance before TEAC at a future time. - iii.
 Within seven days of the TEAC meeting, the candidate will be notified in writing of the decision of TEAC (already provided verbally to candidate at the meeting). - iv.
 TEAC will not discuss inappropriate dispositions of a candidate nor take action regarding inappropriate dispositions unless a report has been completed and filed according to this policy unless the candidate receives a score of "1" on a dispositional assessment or a Mentor Teacher expresses concerns by selecting "no" on a clinical form item. - v.
 Candidates have the right to appeal a decision of TEAC.
-Appeal guidelines and processes are delineated in section seven of the Teacher Education Unit Manual, under the heading "Appeals."
+Appeal guidelines and processes are delineated in section seven of the Teacher Education Unit Manual, under the heading "Appeals." - g.

-- g.
 P-12 Clinical Faculty (Mentor Teachers) - i.
 When a P-12 mentor teacher contacts an MSU faculty member regarding a candidate's behavior unbecoming a professional educator, the faculty member will immediately notify the director of the Office of Teacher Advisement and Field Placement.
 If the teacher contacts the director directly, the director will follow g.ii, g.iii, and g.iv independently. - ii.
 If the teacher requests immediate removal of candidate from the clinical placement, the director will notify the candidate immediately and the placement will be terminated.
 In such a case, a level 2 report must be completed and filed as indicated above.
 If the teacher is unable or unwilling to file the report, the TAFP Director will file the report based on information provided by the cooperating teacher. - iii.
 If the cooperating teacher does not ask for immediate removal from the clinical placement, the director and the MSU faculty member will determine if the inappropriate disposition is a level 1 behavior, a level 2 behavior, or not significant enough to rise to either level.
-If the behavior is not significant, the director will document the situation in case the behavior continues and would at some future point rise to a level 1 or level 2 (and require a report). - iv.
+If the behavior is not significant, the director will document the situation in case the behavior continues and would at some future point rise to a level 1 or level 2 (and require a report).

+iv.
 If it is determined to be a level 1 or level 2 behavior, either the MSU faculty member or the director will complete a report and follow the procedure above as delineated in sections c, d, e, and f of this policy.
 If a student is removed from a clinical site according to g.ii above, an inappropriate dispositions report is required from either the faculty member or the director of the TAFP.

-Appeals
+Appeals 1